Meredith Small: Career

+Small began writing extensively for the popular audience just before her move to Cornell, and by the 1990s, Small shifted into mainstream journalism, writing articles for such publications as Natural History, Discover magazine, Live Science, Medium, Scientific American and New Scientist.
+She also has contributed to National Public Radio (NPR) in All Things Considered as a commentator.
+She regards this work as a form of teaching.
+Due to her various forms of communicating anthropology to the public, she continues to be regarded highly in the anthropological and primatology field, as well as to public interests.
+She is the author of four trade books and the articles she writes cover a wide range of topics that are related to various intersections in biological anthropology.
+Small has written about topics such as chimpanzee hunting, family structures among the Bari of Venezuela, and even how animals experience culture, among various other topics.

-In 2005, the American Anthropological Association awarded her an Anthropology in Media award for "the successful communication of anthropology to the general public through the media" and for her "broad and sustained public impact at local, national and international levels."
+In 2005, the American Anthropological Association (AAA) awarded her an Anthropology in Media award for "the successful communication of anthropology to the general public through the media" and for her "broad and sustained public impact at local, national and international levels".
+This was due to her making her research highly accessible to the general public and translating complex scientific research into more digestible forms for diverse audiences, notably through articles and book publishing's.
+Small's attention to detail and ability to expand and elaborate on topics whenever translating these scientific terms to the public sustained a lasting public impact and brought attention to anthropology and primatology.

-Her articles have twice been in included in The Best Science and Nature Writing series.
+Her articles have twice been included in The Best Science and Nature Writing series.

 From 2007 until 2010 she wrote a weekly column called Human Nature for LiveScience.com and these can still be viewed online.
 In 2014, she published her first fiction book, the beginning of a series featuring detective Grace McCloud.
+Meredith Small still frequently participates in science journals and publishing.

-In 2016, Small retired from Cornell and moved to Philadelphia.
+In 2016, Small retired from Cornell, where she taught for over three decades, and moved to Philadelphia.